-For example, if your 65th birthday is July 1, 2015, your Medicare effective date would be June 1, 2015.
+For example, if your 65th birthday is July 1, 2018, your Medicare effective date would be June 1, 2018.
 Also, you and your covered dependents must have Medicare Parts A and B in effect before reaching age 65 if Medicare-primary eligible because of disability or end-stage renal disease.

-If you are enrolled in a NYSHIP HMO that offers a Medicare Advantage plan, upon becoming eligible for primary Medicare, you and/or your covered dependents should automatically be enrolled in that Medicare Advantage plan if Medicare Part A and Part B are in effect.
-Check with the Medicare Advantage plan to find out if you need to sign an enrollment application.

-If you have questions about NYSHIP and your Medicare benefits, please see your NYSHIP General Information Book, Medicare & NYSHIP, other NYSHIP documents and your agency Health Benefits Administrator.
+If you are enrolled in a NYSHIP HMO that offers a Medicare Advantage Plan, upon becoming eligible for primary Medicare, you and/or your covered dependents should automatically be enrolled in that Medicare Advantage Plan if Medicare Part A and Part B are in effect.
+Check with the Medicare Advantage Plan to find out if you need to sign an enrollment application.
+If you have questions about NYSHIP and your Medicare benefits, please see your NYSHIP General Information Book, Medicare & NYSHIP, other NYSHIP documents and your Health Benefits Administrator.
 Or, call the Employee Benefits Division at 518-457-5754 or 1-800-833-4344 (U.S., Canada, Puerto Rico, Virgin Islands).

-• Will New York State reimburse me for my Medicare Part B premium?
+Will New York State reimburse me for my Medicare Part B premium?

 Yes.
-Because NYSHIP requires you to join Medicare Part B once you are eligible for Medicare-primary coverage, NYSHIP reimburses you for the standard Medicare Part B premium.
+Because NYSHIP requires you to enroll in Medicare Part B once you are eligible for Medicareprimary coverage, NYSHIP reimburses you for the standard Medicare Part B premium.

 Medicare enrollees with a Modified Adjusted Gross Income (MAGI) above specified amounts must pay an Income-Related Monthly Adjustment Amount (IRMAA) in addition to the standard cost of Medicare Part B. If you are required to pay more than the standard premium for your Medicare Part B coverage, NYSHIP will reimburse this also.
-Watch for information from the Employee Benefits Division regarding IRMAA reimbursement that will be mailed to you annually.
+Watch for information from the Employee Benefits Division regarding IRMAA reimbursement that will be mailed to you after you retire.
+The IRMAA notice and application are available on our website, www.cs.ny.gov/employeebenefits under the Medicare section of NYSHIP Online.
 However, please note that NYSHIP will not reimburse you for any IRMAA costs associated with Medicare Part D.